 STEP 2: PC Requirements- Entering Commands:

-There are two ways of entering commands on your PC: Command prompt or Windows Power Shell.
-Let’s check out both methods.
+There are two ways to enter commands on your PC: the command prompt and Windows Power Shell.
+Let’s examine both methods.

 Executing Commands via Command Prompt

-2. Head over to the platform tools folder on your PC.
+- Head over to the platform-tools folder on your PC.

 Entering Commands in PowerShell Window:

-2. While pressing the Shift key, right-click in an empty area inside the platform tools folder.
+- While pressing the Shift key, right-click in an empty area inside the platform-tools folder.

 However, do keep in mind that if you are using the PowerShell window, you might have to prefix ./ before each command.
 So to avoid any confusion, many users prefer to go ahead with the Command Prompt window itself.